mhoemmen/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

 going to less (but still some) alignment, and then going back to more alignment again.
-Code that does that probably does not correctly use the types of function parameters to express its overalignment requirements.
+Code that does that probably does not correctly use the types of function parameters to express its over-alignment requirements.
 It's like code that uses `dynamic_cast` a lot.
 Users can still convert from less or more alignment by creating the result's `aligned_accessor` manually.